Therapy Dog Training Free Online Course

 You’ll also learn:

-- The basic dog training commands necessary to become a certified pet therapy team through a nationally recognized pet therapy organization
+- The basic therapy dog training commands necessary to become a certified pet therapy team through a nationally recognized pet therapy organization

-- Additional dog training commands and behaviors that, while not required for certification, are helpful while doing pet therapy, to keep your dog safe and make your pet therapy visits more enjoyable for you, and the people you’re visiting
+- Additional therapy dog training commands and behaviors that, while not required for certification, are helpful while doing pet therapy, to keep your dog safe and make your pet therapy visits more enjoyable for you, and the people you’re visiting

 - What you can expect as a newly certified pet therapy volunteer